Feature #599

 I'm particularly interested in Brian's take on these questions, as he has the most intimate knowledge of usage patterns, and will probably have some interesting thoughts on the ways in which it might make sense to prod users to greater participation.

-Updated by Michael Smith about 13 years ago
+Updated by Michael Smith over 13 years ago

 I spent a little time looking at the features of the Achievements plugin.
 It might be an interesting tool for groups to use to measure member activity and create a method to figure out who the real group leaders are.